RobertSundling/neato-botvac/precertificate-firmware/README.md

 We can replace the expired certificate with a new one, as long as the new certificate uses the same private key as the old one, and the same signature will continue to be valid.

-The precertificate expiring in 2026 does use the same private key.
-However, what we don't know, as of February 20, 2025, is whether the robot will accept a precertificate.
-Precertificates have an extra section called "CT Precertificate Poison" that is not present in certificates.
-The robots may very well ignore this section.
-If so, then the precertificate would work just as well as the certificate for the robot to verify the signature of the firmware image.
-They may also notice it and refuse to accept the firmware.
+The precertificate expiring in 2026 does use this same private key.
+And, although precertificates have an extra section called "CT Precertificate Poison" that is not present in certificates, the robots ignore that section.
+Therefore, a precertificate works just as well as a certificate for the robot to verify the signature of the firmware image.

 ### Prerequisites